 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or CINEA.
 Neither the European Union nor the granting authority can be held responsible for them.

 Project funded by

 Schweizerische Eidgenossenschaft Confédération suisse Confederazione Svizzera Confederaziun svizra

 Swiss Confederation

-Federal Department of Economic Affairs, Education and Research EAER State Secretariat for Education, Research and Innovation SERI and processes aimed at the seamless integration of multifunctional PV solutions, enabling the deployment of IPV sectors
+Federal Department of Economic Affairs, Education and Research EAER State Secretariat for Education, Research and Innovation SERI

 Document control sheet